junxit/us-congress-bills-111/bill.md

 ## § 1.
 Paula Hawkins Post Office Building

 - **(a)** *Designation* The facility of the United States Postal Service located at 151 North Maitland Avenue in Maitland, Florida, shall be known and designated as the “Paula Hawkins Post Office Building”.
-- **(b)** *References* Any reference in a law, map, regulation, document, paper, or other record of the United States to the facility referred to in subsection (a) shall be deemed to be a reference to the Paula Hawkins Post Office Building.
+- **(b)** *References* Any reference in a law, map, regulation, document, paper, or other record of the United States to the facility referred to in subsection (a) shall be deemed to be a reference to the “Paula Hawkins Post Office Building”.